 A bachelor's or higher degree from a country designated by IUPUI as predominantly native-English speaking is required to exempt you from taking the TOEFL exam or providing other acceptable proof of English proficiency.

 Is it necessary for me to take the English Placement test?

 Applicants providing proof of a score 100 or higher on the TOEFL exam, or 7.5 on the IELTS exam are exempt from the requirement to take the EAP exam at IUPUI.
 Applicants with lower scores are required to take the English for Academic Purposes (EAP) exam.

 I would like to know if my degree is the equivalent of an American university B.A. or B.S. degree.
 Can you tell me if I can be admitted with my current degree?

-The SOPHAS application system requires a World Education Services (WES) ICAP course-by-course evaluation for all post-secondary foreign institutions attended.
-The Admissions Committee will use this document to guide them in their decisions for international students.
+The Admissions Committee will use IUPUI’s Foreign Credential Analysis (FCA) or World Education Services (WES) ICAP course-by-course evaluation for all post-secondary foreign institutions attended to guide them in their decisions for international students.
 When the committee recommends admission for an international applicant, IUPUI’s office of International Affairs will conduct their own evaluation to finalize the admission process.

 When are admissions decisions made?